What is a C corporation?

 It’s expensive to incorporate

 Compared to other business structures, it’s expensive to start and run a C corporation.
-Depending on how the company is set up, it could potentially cost thousands of dollars to get a C corporation started.
+Depending on how the company is set up, it could potentially cost thousands of dollars to get a certificate of incorporation.
 That’s in addition to the ongoing fees required to maintain it.
 Those ongoing fees are necessary for maintaining good business standing, and they vary state by state.

 Increased regulations and paperwork

 C corps have to follow a lot of regulations at the federal, state, and local levels.
-That means plenty of paperwork, and more time and money devoted to keeping track of tax, business, and financial records.
+That means plenty of paperwork, and more time and money devoted to keeping track of tax, business, and financial records, drafting corporate bylaws, issuing annual reports, and electing a board of directors.

-The downside of C corporations existing as separate tax entities is that they are subject to double taxation.
-After a company’s profits are taxed at the corporate level, they’re paid out to shareholders.
-The shareholders are required to report the amount they received on their individual tax returns, and pay taxes on it.
+The downside of C corporations existing as separate tax entities is that they are subject to tax at both the personal and corporate level (double taxation).
+After a company’s profits are taxed as corporate income, they’re paid out to shareholders.
+The shareholders are required to report the amount they received on their personal income tax returns, and pay taxes on it.

 C corporation benefits and drawbacks